Lightstreamer/Lightstreamer-example-AdvStockList-client-android-kotlin/README.md

 ## Details

-This is a Java-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
+This is a Kotlin-for-Android version of the [Lightstreamer - Basic Stock-List Demo - HTML client](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript#basic-stock-list-demo---html-client).<br>
 This app uses the <b>Android Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.<br>

 Touch a row opens a new panel with the detailed information, updated in real-time, of the stock.

 ### Dig the Code

-* `StockListDemoApplication.java` is the class representing the application itself.
+* `StockListDemoApplication.kt` is the class representing the application itself.
 It creates and manage the LightstreamerClient instance that is shared by the other classes.
 A proxy to such instance is exposed as a singleton to the entire application.
-* `StockListDemo.java` is the entry point and only `Activity` of the application.
+* `StockListDemo.kt` is the entry point and only `Activity` of the application.
 It contains two `Fragment`s, the manu bar for the app and listens to LightstreamerClient status events to show the connection status to the user.
 The two `Fragment` are both visible if the application runs on tablet; on the contrary, only one `Fragment` is visible and are exchanged based on the user interaction
-* `SubscriptionFragment.java` represents a `Fragment` containing a subscription that is started/stopped based on the lifecycle of the `Fragment`.
+* `SubscriptionFragment.kt` represents a `Fragment` containing a subscription that is started/stopped based on the lifecycle of the `Fragment`.
 Please note that this class does not actually extend `Fragment`.
-* `StocksFragment.java` and `DetailsFragment.java` are the classes representing the two fragments of the application.
+* `StocksFragment.kt` and `DetailsFragment.kt` are the classes representing the two fragments of the application.
-* `Chart.java` wraps the AndroidPlot APIs to plot the real-time chart on the details fragment.
+* `Chart.kt` wraps the AndroidPlot APIs to plot the real-time chart on the details fragment.

 Check out the sources for further explanations.